Dipon-Ctg/SoC-Design-and-Planning/README.md

 ![image](https://github.com/Dipon-Ctg/SoC-Design-and-Planning/blob/main/reference/image/Ref/complete%20flow.png)

 ### Introduction to IC Design, Components and Terminology
-The process of connecting circuit elements to carry out a specified intended function is known as integrated circuit (IC) design.
+The process of connecting circuit elements to carry out a specified intended function is called integrated circuit (IC) design.
 ICs are found on almost every electrical gadget you use.
 Since Gordon Moore noted in 1965 (Moore's Law (opens in a new tab)) that the number of transistors in an integrated circuit (IC) doubles every two years, a lot has happened.
 There are two main domains of IC design—digital and analog—and most real-world ICs are a mix of the two.
 IC Design Flow:
 There are many steps involved in the IC design flow are-
   -	Architecture design